 One of the best ways to encourage your connections to endorse your skills and write you a recommendation is to do the same for them.
 Try sending a brief email when you make a new connection, thanking them for linking-in with you and ask them if they would appreciate you writing something about them.
-Obviously, this is much easier to do if you know the connection relatively well, but they are likely to appreciate you offering your time to help boost their profile and in turn media, in will feel more inclined to do the same for you – it’s a win win situation (if everyone complies!)
+Obviously, this is much easier to do if you know the connection relatively well, but they are likely to appreciate you offering your time to help boost their profile, and in turn, they may feel more inclined to do the same for you – it’s a win-win situation (if everyone complies!)

 Groups are an excellent way to find a large number of people who are interested in the same things as you.
 If you’re getting stuck for new connections, you’ll be sure to find some in a group which relates to your interests and industry.
 Groups give you the opportunity to join in and start discussions as well as self promote yourself and your business.

 Publishing your own blogs is an excellent way to enhance your profile, gain more connections and improve your online credibility.
 Write about what you know and promote these posts in the groups you join and on your other social media platforms.